knishant/dsql/README.md

   * #If conditions cannot be nested. ie #end must appear before the next #if starts.
   * All the variables mentioned in #if statement must be set before building the query
+  * A variable may appear multiple times in a query template, like hasDepName
+  * Variable can be named anything, need not be a boolean name starting with has or is